Addresses and Pointers

 int* q, y;

-p and q are both pointers, whereas x and y are just ints, but the first line makes that more evident.
+s, but the first line makes that more evident.
 So some prefer to always put the asterisk next to your variable to avoid this kind of ambiguity.
 But I think the bigger issue here is mixing types in one declaration.
 In fact, that’s the first comment to the answer on Stack Overflow.
 Gustedt also advises against mixing types in one declaration, or what he calls “continued declarations”, so I suggest following his style and being consistent.

 Wrapping it up